kgwinnup/go-yara/README.md

 UTF16LE.
 Go-yara will transform the UTF8 pattern into UTF16 and fully support any Unicode characters.

+## Byte pattern matching and wildcard bytes

+In C Yara you can specify wildcards for byte matches with ? on either place of a represented byte, e.g. ?F, F?, or FF.
+I have not implemented this and instead defined any byte definition that contains a ? char as a wild card byte.
+The entire byte will be treated as a wildcard.

 # Example

 see the `cmd/main.go` for a full example